 A soulmate relationship knows no limitations of time and space.
 The relationship exists in what Eckhart Tolle popularised as “the Now”, this present moment.
 Present moment awareness is soul awareness.
 The now, your consciousness, is what I call soul awareness.

 And then we can see that a soulmate relationship is the relationship of two souls with each other.
 This quality of relationship transcends the physical and mental forms of the relationship.
 This quality is pure, Divinely beautiful, unconditional love that is devoid of all feelings of separation.

-I use this word “Divine” purposely.
+I use the word “Divine” purposely.
 Because it’s the only word I know in the English language that comes close to describing the immense beauty of soul consciousness.

 I think of a soulmate relationship as being a Divine relationship.
 It’s a relationship made in heaven, if you like.
 It’s Divinely beautiful.